Moving to India

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One way to find a place to live in India is to use online resources such as real estate websites and rental listings.
 Additionally, you could consider utilizing local networks and contacting real estate agents directly.
 You can also look to newspapers and magazines in your area or utilize social media, such as Twitter and Facebook, to get an idea of what areas are popular and suitable for your needs.
 To narrow your search, consider what type of housing you are looking for (e.g., flat, house, apartment, villa, etc.) and the area that you want to live in.
 Additionally, have an idea of what you’re looking for in terms of price and amenities, such as access to markets, hospitals, and other services.
-Finally, don't forget to chat with locals who can often give valuable advice and can provide resources that would be harder to find online," remarked one expat in India.
+Finally, don't forget to chat with locals who can often give valuable advice and can provide resources that would be harder to find online," said one expat in India.

 What is a typical expat home or apartment like in India?